TRZLedgerFoundation/kit/packages/rpc-subscriptions-api/README.md

 ## Types

-### `SolanaRpcSubscriptionsApi{Devnet|Testnet|Mainnet}`
+### `TrezoaRpcSubscriptionsApi{Devnet|Testnet|Mainnet}`

-These types represent the RPC subscription methods available on a specific Solana cluster.
+These types represent the RPC subscription methods available on a specific Trezoa cluster.

 ## Functions

-### `createSolanaRpcSubscriptionsApi(config)`
+### `createTrezoaRpcSubscriptionsApi(config)`

-Creates a `RpcSubscriptionsApi` implementation of the Solana JSON RPC Subscriptions API with some default behaviours.
+Creates a `RpcSubscriptionsApi` implementation of the Trezoa JSON RPC Subscriptions API with some default behaviours.

 The default behaviours include:

-- A transform that converts `bigint` inputs to `number` for compatibility with version 1.0 of the Solana JSON RPC.
+- A transform that converts `bigint` inputs to `number` for compatibility with version 1.0 of the Trezoa JSON RPC.
 - A transform that calls the config's `onIntegerOverflow` handler whenever a `bigint` input would overflow a JavaScript IEEE 754 number.
-See [this](https://github.com/solana-labs/solana-web3.js/issues/1116) GitHub issue for more information.
+See [this](https://github.com/trezoa-team/solana-web3.js/issues/1116) GitHub issue for more information.
 - A transform that applies a default commitment wherever not specified

 #### Arguments